MooersLab/MooersLab/README.md

 All the alternative Markup languages are too inflexible for our needs.
 We spent five years trying the alternatives.
 This was before I became aware of Overleaf, which made working with LaTeX so much easier.
-Some of our LaTeX templates are in repos found here (see the section on LaTeX below).
+Some of our LaTeX templates are in the repositories found here (see the section on LaTeX below).

 Overleaf is a great way to get started with LaTeX.
 However, Emacs provides access to more powerful editing features.
 You can use GhostText to send a page from Overleaf to Emacs for editing.
-Nonetheless, Overleaf is great for collaborative writing, and you can use the Voice In plugin for Google Chrome to dictate prose in Overleaf when using Chrome.
+Nonetheless, Overleaf is great for collaborative writing, and you can use the Voice In plugin for Google Chrome to dictate prose in Overleaf when using Chrome or Microsoft Edge.

 We are also fans of Jupyter Notebooks.
 Something inexplicable about Jupyter Notebooks makes coding in them fun.